Time schedule of the day

 Size of Australia

-Be very careful about the seasons, if you underestimate them, you will have to change all your plans.
+Be very careful about the seasons, if you underestimate them, you’d have to change all your plans.
 Basically it is the complete opposite of the European seasons, winter in Europe means summer in Aussie, etc. So if you go in South Australia during winter, it will be cold (obviously).
-Even if their winter is not that cold for us, its still way colder than you expected sometimes!
-But If you go in the north, it will be always sunny and hot.
-You’ll have to be careful about the raining season though.
-It means that in north Australia and during summer, the weather is going to be particulary hot and humid, with plenty of crocodiles.
+Even if for us, their winter is particularly cold, it could be way colder than you expected.
+Just an exception if you go to the north, it will be always sunny and hot.
+Though you need to be careful about the raining season, which, during summer, (only in the northern part) is going to be utterly hot and humid, with plenty of cool animals as crocodiles !

 The city of Melbourne was originally called Batmania.